onap/vnfrqts-requirements/docs/Chapter8.rst

 R-59610: The VNF **MUST** implement the data model discovery and download as defined in [RFC6022].

-R-49945: The VNF **MUST** authorize vendor access through a client application API by the client application owner and the resource owner of the VNF before provisioning authorization through Role Based Access Control (RBAC), Attribute Based Access Control (ABAC), or other policy based mechanism.
+R-49945: The VNF **MUST** authorize VNF provider access through a client application API by the client application owner and the resource owner of the VNF before provisioning authorization through Role Based Access Control (RBAC), Attribute Based Access Control (ABAC), or other policy based mechanism.

 R-20912: The VNF **MUST** support alternative monitoring capabilities when VNFs do not expose data or control traffic or use proprietary and optimized protocols for inter VNF communication.